mate-academy/js_task_fix_form_DOM/README.md

 ![Preview](./src/images/preview.png)

-Your task is to make script, which is able to fix all problems in this form.
+Your task is to make script, which fixes problems in this form.
 1) Add `<label>` for inputs.
 2) Add placeholders for each input.

-Both rely on the `name` of input.
+Rely on the `name` of the input when writing your script.

 You can read about placeholders and labels here:
 - [MDN Placeholder attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input#attr-placeholder)